October 21, 2021

 8:00 am - 5:00 pm

 08:00 am – 05:00 pm

-That said, this legal doctrine does not (and should not) preclude officers, trainers, and supervisors from examining cases with that 20/20 vision.
-With a goal of avoiding the avoidable, we should look backward from the moment force was used and honestly assess whether the officer, by action or lack of action, contributed to its ultimate need.
+However, ignoring the citizen perspective and expectations is a mistake.
+While Graham does dismiss the necessity to examine in hindsight it does so only reference a civil rights lawsuit.
+The legal doctrine does not (and should not) preclude officers, trainers, and supervisors from examining cases with that 20/20 vision.
+With a goal of avoiding the avoidable.
+We should look backward from the moment force was used and honestly assess whether the officer, by action or lack of action, contributed to its ultimate need.

 Legally Justified; But was it Avoidable analyzes dozens of recent use of force videos and focuses on the totality of the interaction.
 We dissect the behavior of the offender and more importantly, the thoughts and behavioral processes of the officer(s) involved.
 Specifically, we consider if poor or ill-advised tactics, ineffective communication, a lack of personal control and/or a misunderstanding of acute stress led the officer(s) to escalate the event unintentionally and unconsciously.